krzar/array-dto/README.md

 UserData::create($data);
 ```

-If any parameter is not passed no value will be assigned, so a default value should be established for such cases.
+If any parameter is not passed any value will be assigned, so a default value should be established for such cases.

 ### Nested object